 Mental Health and Well being

-Relations with others are vital innate motivators in humans4.
+Relations with others are vital innate motivators in humans5.
 A child is more intrinsically motivated to engage in an activity valued by people they feel connected to.
 Parents who have a strong bond with their children can have a great influence on their academic interests and help them succeed.